leonyuhanov/NanoPi_APA102/README.md

 A simple SPI driver for the APA102/SK9822 Pixel Shipset on the NanoPi Neo Air board

 Hardware you need:
-- NanoPi Neo Ari board with WIFI Antena connected
+- NanoPi Neo Air board with WIFI Antena connected http://www.friendlyarm.com/index.php?route=product/product&path=69&product_id=151
-- A Serial link from your pc to the Nano pi Air
+- A Serial link from your pc to the Nano pi Air http://www.friendlyarm.com/index.php?route=product/product&product_id=178
 - An 8GB or larger Micro SD Card

 Steps to get the board Running: